OCA/connector/connector/doc/guides/code_overview.rst

 Session
 *******

-The framework uses :py:class:`~connector.session.ConnectorSession` to store the ``cr``, ``uid`` and ``context`` as well as the current ``pool``.
+The framework uses :py:class:`~connector.session.ConnectorSession` objects to store the ``cr``, ``uid`` and ``context`` as well as the current ``pool``.
 A ``session`` object also features shortcuts to the most used ``ORM`` methods like::